vmyazin/Robohorse/README.md

 # Gallop Protocol

-A side-scrolling action game where you control Neigh-O-Tron, a six-legged cyber-horse, against the invading Cephalopod Armada!
+A side-scrolling action game where you control RoboHorse, a six-legged cyber-horse, against the invading Cephalopod Armada!

 ## Game Features